IBM/ibm-cloud-reference-architectures/README.md

 > This collection of IBM Cloud terraform automation bundles has been crafted from a set of [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by the IBM Ecosystem Engineering team part of the [IBM Ecosystem organization](https://www.ibm.com/partnerworld/public?mhsrc=ibmsearch_a&mhq=partnerworld).
 Please contact **Matthew Perrins** __mjperrin@us.ibm.com__, **Sean Sundberg** __seansund@us.ibm.com__, or **Andrew Trice** __amtrice@us.ibm.com__ for more details or raise an issue on the repository for bugs or feature requests.

 The automation supports three reference architectures to establish a secure cloud environment that will enable the deployment and management of secure workloads.

-Within this repository you will find a set of Terraform template bundles that embody best practices for provisioning and configuring cloud resources in an IBM Cloud cloud account.
-We recommend using this with an IBM Cloud [Enterprise sub-account](https://cloud.ibm.com/docs/account?topic=account-what-is-enterprise).

 This `README.md` describes the SRE steps required to provision an environment that will scan cleanly with the Security and Compliance Centers NIST based profiles.